Spring Flowering Shrubs Offer a Symphony of Color, Form and Scent for Your Spring Garden

 Deutzia scabra Pride of RochesterDeutzia scabra 'Pride of Rochester'

 Enkianthus campanulatus, redvein enkianthus, Zones 5-7.
 Clusters of creamy bell-shaped flowers veined with red (hence the name) form at the tips of the branches.
 Enjoys the same soil and growing conditions as rhododendrons.
+Great for fall color, too.
 Best in the cooler climates of the northeast and the Pacific northwest.

 Enkianthus campanulatusEnkianthus campanulatus